Phases of clinical trials

 Phase IV Clinical Trial

 Phase IV studies are done after an intervention has been marketed.
 These studies are designed to monitor the effectiveness of the approved intervention in the general population and to collect information about any adverse effects associated with widespread use over longer periods of time.
+They may also be used to investigate the potential use of the intervention in a different condition, or in combination with other therapies.

 Other Clinical Trials